GhumanNavneet/AI-100-Design-Implement-Azure-AISol/Lab3-Basic_Filter_Bot/02-Basic_Filter_Bot.md

     using Azure;
    ```

    We won't use all of the above namespaces just yet, but can you guess when we might?
+Also. we may see some errors but please continue doing the lab.

 1. Remove the line **using PictureBot.Bots;** from the namespace **PictureBot**.